-the Indiana state/college and career ready standards the vision and mission statement of the school the belief statements of the school district and the goals from Public Law 221
+the Indiana Academic Standards the vision and mission statement of the school the belief statements of the school district and the goals from Public Law 221

-The foundation of the curriculum at Bibich is the Indiana State Academic College and Career Ready Standards.
+The foundation of the curriculum at Bibich is the Indiana Academic Standards.
 These standards are identified by the Indiana Department of Education and delineate expectations of the student learning.
-The standards have great importance and are frequently discussed among staff members.
+Staff members collaborate to ensure standards are met and exceeded.

 Other variables impact our curriculum at Bibich Elementary School.
-The staff recognizes students are not machines, as the standards movement might suggest, but are complicated and paradoxical individuals.
+The staff recognizes students have unique learning styles and abilities.
 As a result of this recognition, our daily curriculum at Bibich School also reflects goals from our Public Law 221 plan, and our school's vision statement.
 Our vision statement was new to the school community in 2000 and was developed during our self-evaluation process in the Public Law 221 directive.
 This vision expands our curriculum to support students in development of citizenship, personal and intellectual growth, empathy for others, and preparation for entering the work force.
 Our vision statement is aligned with the mission statement and belief statements of the Lake Central School Corporation.
 Bibich Elementary School's vision statement was revisited in the fall of 2006.